-The Disability Resource Center offers services and accommodations to students with disabilities and helps provide equal access for "otherwise qualified" individuals with disabilities.
+Accessibility Resources provides services and accommodations to students with documented disabilities and helps provide equal access for "otherwise qualified" individuals with disabilities.

 The Veteran's Resource Center helps students who have served or are currently serving in the armed forces to integrate into university life through counseling, GI Bill certifications, and other assistance.

 Action required: Contact the Veteran's Resource Center if you are eligible to receive Federal military, veterans, or family member education benefits to assist you in receiving these benefits.